AndrewHenderson/backbone.chain-router/README.md

   }
 });
 ```
-Sometimes, we may want to include an additional route in the chain which is not intended to be passed route fragment parameters.
+Sometimes, we may want to include an additional route in the chain which is not intended to be passed parameters defined in the route fragment.

 In this case, we bracket that callback.
 ```js